polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/basic-dapp/part-2-query-balances.md

 ## 2.2 Query and display Alice's balance

 Now that we have our accounts, we can query the balance for each one of them.
 The substrate node that you connect to has a `Balances` module that keeps track of the balance of each account on the blockchain.
 What we will watch is the `freeBalance` of an account.
-The [Polkadot-js api](https://polkadot.js.org/api/api/) allows you to query the storage from an module with `api.query`.
+The [Polkadot-js api](https://polkadot.js.org/api/api/) allows you to query the storage from a module with `api.query`.
 This is how we can get access to this `freeBalance` information.

 Let's start small and query the balance for one account, Alice.